shanu0x17/CyberDefenders-Investigations/README.md

 # CyberDefenders SOC Analyst Tier 1

-This repository documents my learning journey through the CyberDefenders SOC Analyst Tier 1 Track.
+This repository documents my hands-on investigations completed on the CyberDefenders platform.
+Each investigation includes a summary, tools used, skills practiced, key findings, and lessons learned.

 ## Goals